 “My old USB flash drive has suddenly stopped working and it has some important data.
 Initially, I thought that the USB port of my laptop is damaged.
 But later I found that it is not working on any computer.
 What should I do?
-How can I get a solution for data recovery from USB flash drive?”
+How can I get a solution to recover data from USB flash drive?”

-and such type of data recovery requests from USB drives is very common in our contact center.
+and such type of data recovery requests from USB drives is very common.

 However, what if the USB flash drive itself suffers data loss?

 Accidentally formatting or deleting data from a flash drive is as easy as transferring data to it.
 This leads to a data loss situation.
-Following are some of the most common reason for data loss in USB flash drive.
+Following are some of the most common reason of data loss from USB flash drive.

 - NAND gate issue

 - Device Overheating

 - Physical damage to the USB drive